 - International.
 These funds are made up of stocks from companies around the world and outside your home country.

 To diversify your portfolio, you need to put your money across these four kinds of funds.
 That way if one type of fund (like international) isn’t doing well, the other three can balance it out.
-You never know which stocks will go up and which will go down, so diversifying your investments gives you the best protection against huge losses.
+You never know which stocks will go up and which will go down, so diversifying your investments gives you the best protection against losses.

 What to Remember When Diversifying